RusseLDayao/RusselDayao_PorfolioProject/README.md

 # RusselDayao_PorfolioProject
 TrendSpark Media, founded in 2016, is a digital marketing agency specializing in viral content optimization and influencer strategy.
 It partners with brands to scale their online presence through data-driven campaigns across top platforms, including TikTok, Instagram, Twitter, and YouTube.

-As a data analyst embedded within the performance insights team, I audited over 5,000 viral social media posts to understand engagement behavior across formats and regions.
+As a data analyst embedded within the performance insights team, I audited over 9,000 viral social media posts to understand engagement behavior across formats and regions.
 While TrendSpark collects significant data across its campaigns, this engagement data has not yet been deeply leveraged to optimize platform-specific strategies or content creation.

-This project analyzes and visualizes those trends using Excel to uncover critical insights to enhance content planning, influencer partnerships, and campaign ROI.
+This project analyzes and visualizes those trends using Excel and Power BI to uncover critical insights to enhance content planning, influencer partnerships, and campaign ROI.

  Insights and recommendations are provided on the following key areas:
 ### • Content Type Performance